annarto/annarto.github.io/content/about.md

 ## Grants and Awards

 * 2023 Experimental Grand Prix to "Issues with my other Half" Roanne Festival de Ciné Court Animé / France
+* 2023 Special Award to "Issues with my other Half" at Viennashorts 2023
 * 2023 Gold Deer of Shorts Award for "Saving Some Random Insignificant Stories" at IFFA Independent Film Festival of Athens
 * 2022 Special Mention for Amazon Woman at IAFF TINDIRINDIS Festival Lithuania
 * 2022 George Manupelli Founder’s Spirit Award for "Amazon Woman" in Anna Arbor Film Festival 2022